Thyagarajan-B/DBIT-DELIGHTS/README.md

 1. Clone the repository:
 2. Navigate to the backend directary using the command "cd Back_End"
 3. Then type "npm install"
-4. Then type "npm run dev"
+4. Start the server using the command "npm run dev"

-## Explain how users can interact with the project.

 ## Usage